NQCD/NQCDynamics.jl/docs/src/examples/reactive_scattering.md

 distribution = InitialConditions.DynamicalDistribution(v, r, (3,2))
 ```
-As in other molecular dynamics simulations,
-the simulated total time `tspan` and time steps
-`dt` can be suitably selected depending on the specific conditions and simulated system.

 Since we are interested in the dynamics only when the molecule is close to the surface,
 we can use a callback to terminate the simulation early to save us some time.